 The cluster does not control the Exhaust modes.
 It simply allows the user to request a select one of the available modes.
 The PCM is the controlling module, and the cluster shall confirm the mode based on the status received over the EngExhMdeQuiet_D2_Stat signal.

-When equipped and enabled via EOL configuration, the user shall also have the ability to change the Exhaust mode thru the cluster pop-up menu using the switch on the steering wheel.
+When equipped and enabled via EOL configuration, the user shall have the ability to change the Exhaust mode thru the cluster pop-up menu using the switch on the steering wheel.

+When menu is disabled via EOL the cluster shall send a value of NULL on EngExhMdeQuiet_D2_Rq.

 Reconfigurable Telltale